Leaking Oil or Gasoline Tanks

 Environmental assessment may be required.

-Corroded underground oil tank after removal.
+View of corrosion holes in an underground oil tank after removal.

 Experienced Oil Tank Services

 Since 1994, Cedar Rock has offered oil tank removal, abandonment, and environmental assessment services throughout North Carolina.
-Our fully documented tank abandonments ensure that underground oil tanks will not cause any further environmental issues, and provide proof that the work was completed.
+Our fully documented tank abandonments ensure that underground oil tanks will not cause any further environmental issues and provide proof that the work was completed.

 If oil tank removal is preferred or required in your situation, Cedar Rock will perform the necessary work with the least possible disturbance of the landscape.